Wednesday, June 11, 2014

 Trivia: Release prints were delivered to some theaters with the fake title Love and Freedom

-The first time I saw director Julie Taymor’s Across the Universe, a movie that utilizes the music of The Beatles to weave a story of love, revolution, and war, I was swept away by its energy, and quickly fell in love with its singular style.
-It’s an affair I renew each and every time I watch this exceptional film.
+The first time I saw director Julie Taymor’s Across the Universe, a movie that spins the music of The Beatles into a story of romance, revolution, and war, I was swept away by its energy, and quickly fell in love with its singular style.
+It’s a love I renew each and every time I watch this exceptional film.

-The good times come to an abrupt end, however, when Max is drafted into the Army and shipped off to Vietnam.
-This drastic change in their group's dynamic puts Lucy’s and Jude’s relationship to the test when Lucy, hoping to save her brother, volunteers to work for an anti-war organization that Jude believes is much more militant than she realizes.
+The good times come to an abrupt end, however, when Max is drafted and shipped off to Vietnam.
+This drastic change in the group's dynamic puts Lucy’s and Jude’s relationship to the test.
+Hoping to save her brother, Lucy volunteers to work for an anti-war organization that Jude believes is much more militant than she realizes.

-From the character’s names alone, you get a sense of just how influential The Beatles are on Across the Universe (“Hey, Jude”; “Lucy in the Sky with Diamonds”; “Dear Prudence”, etc).
-But it’s the band’s music, most of which is performed by the film’s young stars, that makes this movie so damned appealing.
+From the names of the characters alone, you get a sense of how influential The Beatles were on Across the Universe (“Hey, Jude”; “Lucy in the Sky with Diamonds”; “Dear Prudence”, etc).
+But it’s the music, most of which is performed by the film’s young cast, that makes the movie so damn appealing.

-But it’s the film’s cast that truly shines, from Jim Sturgess singing “I’ve Just Seen a Face” (in, of all places, a bowling alley) to Joe Anderson’s “I Want You (She’s So Heavy)”, performed when Max is at the Army Induction Center.
-With so many incredible musical sequences, it’s hard for me to pick favorites, but if I had to, it would be a tie between the three leads’ singing “Dear Prudence” (a sequence that is also visually stunning), and the gospel-influenced, very poignant version of “Let it Be”.
+But it’s the film’s cast that truly shines, from Jim Sturgess singing “I’ve Just Seen a Face” (performed in, of all places, a bowling alley) to Joe Anderson’s “I Want You (She’s So Heavy)”, sung when Max is at the Army Induction Center.
+With so many great musical sequences, it’s hard to pick a favorite.
+But if forced to, it would be a tie between the three leads singing “Dear Prudence” (a sequence that is also visually stunning), and the gospel-influenced, very poignant version of “Let it Be”, performed at a young man's funeral.

 1 comment: